 I lowered myself one more time and tried to get up, but it was impossible.
-It felt like the whole Earth was on my back.
-I kept on pushing for a few seconds, but at the end I had to let the bar crash against the safety pins.
-I really hated that sound.
+I kept on pushing for a few seconds, but at the end, I had to let the bar crash against the safety pins.
+I really hate that sound.

 Sadly, I failed despite my strategy.
-I was as psyched as possible and yet it didn’t work.
-I got three near death experience reps and that was it.
+I was as psyched as possible, and yet it didn’t work.
+I got three near death experience reps, and that was it.
 I started removing plates from the barbell to get the bar back up again.
 The whole time my head was down.
-I was ashamed of myself and didn’t want to look at anybody.
+I was ashamed of myself and didn’t look at anybody.
 I didn’t want to see their happy faces.
-I know those teens were really enjoying my failure.
+I knew that the teens were enjoying my failure.

-After my squats it was time for some easy stuff – bench press and pullovers.
+After my squats, it was time for some easy stuff – bench press and pullovers.
 I had nothing to lose and decided to do my sets as planned.
 I got the bench ready and started getting money.
 When 50% of my bench session was complete, an old guy and his training buddy entered the gym.
-The old guy was obviously a mentor and the other one was an apprentice, or in my eyes a bitch who needed others to show him.
+The old guy was obviously a mentor whereas the other one was an apprentice, or in my eyes a bitch that needed others to show him what to do.

 They started benching next to me.

-I couldn’t hear their entire discussion, but at one point the old guy started telling a fascinating story that took place in this very gym a long time ago.
+I couldn’t hear their entire discussion, but at one point, the old guy started telling a fascinating story that had taken place in this very gym a long time ago.
 I was listening closely.

 Here’s the story:

 A young woman enters the gym and asks the owner about a job.
-She is a 28-year-old, nationally ranked shot-putter, 189 cm / 6’3” tall and looks capable of bending steel.
+She is a 28-year-old nationally ranked shot-putter, 189 cm/ 6’3” tall and capable of bending steel.

 “I came here for the job offer,” says the female gorilla to the owner.

-The guy feels incredibly intimidated by her and doesn’t want to give her the job.
+The guy feels incredibly intimidated by her and decides not to give her the job.

 Why?
 I don’t know.
 Maybe he didn’t want women with beards to be the front of his business.
 Go figure.

-He decides to lie that the job is already taken, even though it’s not.
+He decides to lie that the job is taken.

-“I have already selected a candidate,” replies the owner while avoiding eye contact.
+“I have selected a candidate,” replies the owner while avoiding eye contact.

 “Fine.
 Since I am already here I will stay for one workout,” says that shot-putter and starts warming up on the squat rack.

-The girl even talks on the phone between sets without signs of fatigue or gasping.
+The girl even talks on the phone between the sets without signs of fatigue.

-She puts 180 kg / 396 lbs on the bar and starts talking to the owner, who on the other hand is desperately trying to look busy.
-In reality, however, he is watching closely.
+She puts 180kg/396 lbs on the bar and starts talking to the owner who on the other hand is desperately trying to look busy.
+In reality, he is watching her closely.